mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 **Arduino IDE Board :** "VCC-GND YD RP2040"

-All three IPS displays worked stable at 125MHz (SPI 62.5MHz). **Overclocking** runs at 150MHz (SPI 75MHz) on all three displays.
+All three IPS displays worked stable at 125MHz (SPI 62.5MHz). **Overclocking** worked at 150MHz (SPI 75MHz) and 240MHz (SPI 80MHz) on all three displays.

-200MHz (SPI 100MHz) and 250 MHz (SPI 125MHz) worked only with the display 240x280 and i had to connect the RESET pin of the display to pin 27 (for example), not to pin RUN.
-Later i reversed this and soldered a **2,2nF capacitor** between RUN and GND.
-Multiple overclocking tests are done with an ili9488 display (see below).
+200 MHz (SPI 100 MHz) and 250 MHz (SPI 125 MHz) only worked with the middle display (240 x 280, ST7789v3) and I had to connect the display's RESET pin to  pin 27, not with the pin RUN.
+Later I changed this back and soldered a **2.2nF capacitor** between RUN and  instead.
+Several overclocking tests are performed using an ili9488 display (more information below).

 ![3_benchmarks](pictures/3_benchmarks.png)
 TFT_eSPI graphicstest